 The Marquette Building, a landmark Chicago skyscraper from 1895, is a stunner.
 Right in the heart of the Loop, it’s one of the best extant examples of the Chicago School of architecture.
 Like many of Chicago’s architectural marvels, it fell into a state of neglect in the 20th century.
 Today, meticulous work has restored the Marquette Building to its original luster, both inside and out.
-Its jaw-dropping lobby makes it a perfect starting point for the Loop Interior Architecture Walking Tour, which runs 7 days a week and is available for private group tours as well.
-Having spent the past few months admiring it with tour guests, I felt compelled to share its history with our readers.
+Its jaw-dropping lobby makes it a perfect spot to visit on a Downtown Bucket List private tour.
+Having spent years admiring it with tour guests, I felt compelled to share its history with our readers.

 Connecting to Chicago’s Roots

 The name itself tells you that the builders of the Marquette Building were dreaming big.
 Father Jacques Marquette was a French Jesuit missionary and explorer, one of the first trailblazing Europeans to travel through the Great Lakes region.
 He headed the first European expedition down the mighty Mississippi in 1673.
 Marquette’s Native guides took him back to the Great Lakes through the Chicago Portage, and he returned the following winter to camp on the South Branch of the Chicago River.
 Subsequently, some have called him the first European resident of Chicago.